Today, you’re going to learn all about CBT for phobia and how to get rid of a phobia using Cognitive-Behavioral Therapy (CBT).

 Another CBT technique you can use to overcome your Aerophobia is called “Socratic Questioning”.
-This technique help you evaluate how accurate and helpful your fears actually are.
+This technique helps you evaluate how accurate and helpful your fears actually are.

-* Challenge that belief by asking “why?” and answer truthfully.
+2. Challenge that belief by asking “why?” and answer truthfully.
 Don’t settle for “I don’t know,” or, “Just because.”
 Get to the real reason.
-This could be worrying that a crash might happen, or a turbulence might happen, etc.
+This could be worrying that a crash might happen, or turbulence might happen, etc.

 Once you understand that your fears aren’t justified, it will be easier for you to rid planes and fly, and the more you do, the less nervous you’ll be.

 Cynophobia is a severe fear of dogs.

 This phobia is particularly difficult to leave without treatment since you probably know a lot of people who have pet dogs and are going to meet more than a few dogs in the street and other public spaces.

 This can keep you from functioning well in your day-to-day life, prevent you from walking down the street or going to certain places, and spending time with certain people who own pet dogs.